 You can buy this Barcelona tourist discount card via the official Barcelona Tourism Office.

-The Barcelona Card Express is a 48 hours pass for those with little time to visit the city.
+The Barcelona Card Express is a 48 hour free public transport pass for those visiting Barcelona with less time.

-The only difference between this and other Barcelona Card options is there are no entrances included – only discounts for the main attractions (there’s a discount list here).
+The only difference between this and other Barcelona Card options is there are no free admission to museums included – only discounts for the main Barcelona attractions (there’s a discount list here).

 Clicking the button below gets you a 10% discount booking online with Barcelona Tourism Office.

 To claim your smart card, simply show the purchase voucher at tourist information offices spread throughout the city centre – you can even conveniently do it right at the airport upon arrival.